nurtext/SignedRequest/README.md

 # SecureHash

 Simple hash generation and validation using a shared secret.
+Almost like Facebook's "Signed Request" :)

 ## Usage example